PRATEEKK9223/PRATEEKK9223/README.md

-Hi this is prateek k it my resume my self prateek k I'm an engineering student<br>From JNNCE shimogga<br>
+Hi this is prateek k and it my resume my self prateek k I'm an engineering student<br>From JNNCE shimogga<br>